deeenes/bioinfo-tools/README.md

     customizable, but complex plotting module.
 Note: you can use matplotlib either by its object oriented interface or by the matlab inspired pylab interface, be aware of the differences.
+-   https://github.com/rougier/matplotlib-cheatsheet - Similar to the Rstudio
+    cheatsheets: great for a quick start with matplotlib and also as a reminder during every day work.
 -   http://seaborn.pydata.org/ -
     Module built on matplotlib, providing simple methods and nicer default styles.
 And you can still access the low level matplotlib interface, in